KSFO: Programming

 Most of KSFO's schedule is nationally syndicated conservative talk shows.
 Weekdays begin with Armstrong & Getty.
-They are followed by The Vince Coglianese Show, The Sean Hannity Show, The Mark Levin Show, The Ramsey Show with Dave Ramsey, Fix California with John Phillips, Red Eye Radio and This Morning, America's First News with Gordon Deal.
+They are followed by The Vince Show with Vince Coglianese, The Sean Hannity Show, The Mark Levin Show, The Ramsey Show with Dave Ramsey, Fix California with John Phillips, Red Eye Radio and This Morning, America's First News with Gordon Deal.
+Since April 1, 2025, John Phillips joins the weekday afternoon program.
 Some hours begin with an update from Fox News Radio.

-KSFO is one of four AM stations owned by Cumulus Media in the San Francisco Bay Area, along with KZAC, KNBR, and KTCT.
+KSFO is one of three AM stations owned by Cumulus Media in the San Francisco Bay Area, along with KNBR and KTCT.
 From 1962 until 2022, KGO carried news and talk programming.
 In October 2022, the station switched to a sports talk format, with an emphasis on sports betting.
 It carried the BetQL Network most of the day, with some shows from the Infinity Sports Network at night.

 KGO was the radio home for the San Francisco 49ers football team from 1987 to 2005.
-It has been broadcasting University of California, Berkeley Golden Bears Football games since 1974.
+It has been broadcasting California Golden Bears football games since 1974.
 Since 2013, it also broadcasts select California Golden Bears men's basketball games.
 The station began to air San Jose Earthquakes soccer games in 2023.